aaronzomback/oku/README.md

 ![Group 965](https://user-images.githubusercontent.com/63470294/131759654-ce9ca4ed-25e1-403d-a679-78526a74bbf8.png)

-# A Haiku creating and sharing social app
+# A minimialist haiku creating and sharing social app
 Provoking creativity and connecting creators.
 Users create haikus according to the 5/7/5 syllable count and publish for the world to see.

 # Collect Haikus